 The money paid to a lender for the use of their money.
 In the case of a mortgage, the interest is a percentage rate over a certain period of time paid to the mortgage company.

 A mortgage loan that allows the borrower to pay only the interest on the mortgage for a set amount of time before they start paying towards the principal.
 People use this type of mortgage when they expect an increase in income in the future, do not plan to live in the home for a long period of time, or plan to refinance the mortgage on the home once their current mortgage begins requiring them to make larger payments.
 Often, once the interest-only period is over, the mortgage converts to an adjustable interest rate which is also undesirable if you plan to stay in the home for a long period of time.

 The highest amount of interest that can be charged according to a legal agreement.
 With adjustable-rate mortgages, there is an interest rate cap that allows the mortgage lender to raise the interest rate to a certain point, and then the lender is not allowed to raise the rate any further.

 IRRRL- Interest Rate Reduction Refinancing Loan

 This is a VA Mortgage Loan that takes mortgages in the VA Home Loan Guarantee Program and allows the owner to refinance the loan for a lower interest rate.
-The loan can either be an adjustable rate mortgage refinanced to a fixed rate mortgage or a fixed rate mortgage refinanced to another fixed rate mortgage as long as the new interest rate is lower and your monthly mortgage payment decreases.
-The VA does not allow you to take cash out of an IRRRL, but you may finance to pay for energy efficient home improvements or to take advantage of lower interest rate trends in the market.
+The loan can either be an adjustable-rate mortgage refinanced to a fixed-rate mortgage or a fixed-rate mortgage refinanced to another fixed-rate mortgage as long as the new interest rate is lower and your monthly mortgage payment decreases.
+The VA does not allow you to take cash out of an IRRRL, but you may use a VA loan to finance energy-efficient home improvements or to take advantage of lower interest rate trends in the market.